Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 ![](media/03203.png){ #fig:03203 width=75% }

-_Both the series inductor and parallel resistor-capacitor "snubber" circuit help minimize the Shockley diode\'s exposure to excessively rising voltage._
+_Both the series inductor and parallel resistor-capacitor "snubber" circuit help minimize the Shockley diode's exposure to excessively rising voltage._

 The voltage rise limit of a Shockley diode is referred to as the _critical rate of voltage rise_.
 Manufacturers usually provide this specification for the devices they sell.